AlexDoh/Freshmen/README.md

 # Simple console program - "Freshmen".

-This program can choose head of students' group and allow to check absent students for professor.
+This program can choose head of students' group and allow to check absent students for a professor.
 To use it follow with the next steps:

-1. Specify the group, which are currently on lecture and press Enter button.
+1. Specify the group, which are currently on a lecture and press Enter button.
-2. Specify 1 if you are student and 2 if you are professor and press Enter button.
+2. Specify 1 if you are a student and 2 if you are a professor and press Enter button.

 2.1.
-You will receive name of head of your group, who was chosen by personal skills: activities, popularity and rating.
+You will receive full name of the head of your group, who has been chosen by personal skills: activities, popularity and rating.

 2.2.1.
 Specify your full name and press Enter button.
 2.2.2.
 Specify your password and press Enter button.